Dedicated to faithful, thoughtful ministry.

 Phase 3 – Teach

 The third phase of Teleioteti’s ministry is teaching.
-The long term vision of Teleioteti is to create a curriculum and model of ministry training that would equip lay leaders and pastors for ministry in western culture and beyond.
+The long-term vision of Teleioteti is to create a curriculum and model of ministry training that would equip lay leaders and pastors for ministry in western culture and beyond.
 Many of the resources published in the first phase have this phase as their ultimate goal, intended to serve as resources for teaching various modules within such a training program.
 The local church presence established in the second phase of Teleioteti’s vision is essential to the ministry training I envision.
-I have written an initial vision for such a training ministry, available in the paper To Love God with All One’s Heart Soul and Strength: a Christian Philosophy of Education.
-It is my hope, God permitting, that this vision would be expanded and solidified in the coming years until the time is ripe for such a ministry.
+I have begun to publish resources along these lines under the banner of the Teleioteti Training Initiative.

 If you would like to get involved in Teleioteti and participate in our vision, see our partner page.